 In this paper, a general nonlinear 3D finite element model is proposed to analyse the complex fibre-matrix bond-slip behaviour of fibres with varying physical and geometrical properties.
-The numerical results have been validated using experimental results obtained from literature [3, 5, 8, 17].
-The validated model was then employed to simulate pullout of a newly designed steel fibre from concrete.
+The numerical results have been validated using experimental results obtained from the literature [3, 5, 8, 17].
+The validated model was then employed to simulate pullout from concrete of a newly designed steel fibre.
 In this study, ANSYS was employed as a modelling platform.

 2. MODELLING OF THE STEEL FIBRE AND CEMENTITIOUS MATRIX

-The 8-noded solid element with three degrees of freedom at each node including translations in the nodal x, y, and z directions is used to model the steel fibres.
+The 8-noded solid element with three degrees of freedom at each node (i.e. translations in the nodal x, y, and z directions) is used to model the steel fibres.
 The element has plasticity, stress stiffening, large deflection, and large strain capabilities.
 Cementitious matrices are modelled using the 8-noded solid brick elements with cracking, crushing and plastic deformation capabilities [18].

-The von Mises yielding criterion is adopted to simulate the plasticity of steel fibre.
+The von Mises yielding criterion is adopted to simulate the plasticity of the steel fibre.
 The von Mises yielding criterion was combined with the modified Willam and Warnke failure criterion [19] to model the cementitious matrices.

 The yield and ultimate stresses (fy and fu) and the yield and ultimate strains (ɛy and ɛu) for fibres material were taken from the actual experimental results.
 The modulus of elasticity and the Poisson’s ratio of the steel material (Es and υs) were taken as 210 GPa and 0.3 respectively.
-The uniaxial tensile and compressive stresses (fctm and fck) and the modulus of elasticity (Ec) of cementitious matrix were specified according to those experimentally obtained.
-However, in some cases where the actual tensile strength and the modulus of elasticity were not available, they were estimated by Eqs.
+The uniaxial tensile and compressive strengths (fctm and fck) and the modulus of elasticity (Ec) of cementitious matrix were specified according to those experimentally obtained.
+However, in some cases where the actual tensile strength and the modulus of elasticity were not available, they were estimated by using Eqs.
 1 and 2 in accordance with Eurocode 2 [20].
 The Poisson’s ratio of the cementitious material (υc) was taken as 0.2.

 Eqs.
 3 to 5 [21] were used to define the uniaxial stress-strain relationship of the cementitious matrices in compression.